-The word 'sensei' in it's simplest translation means teacher, and I spent some time recently thinking about what it really means to be a sensei.
+The word sensei when translated means 'One Who Came Before' and it is often used interchangeably as a word that means teacher.
+I spent some time recently thinking about what it really means to be a sensei.

 A Sensei is someone who has reached a level of knowledge that allows them to apply what they have learned in a practical way to their life; someone who has a deep understanding for karate and how it has played an important and formative role in their growth and success.